LlamaEdge/LlamaEdge/docker/README.md

 By default, the container uses the CPU to peform computations, which could be slow for large LLMs.
 For GPUs,

 * Mac: Everything here works on [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/).
 However, the Apple GPU cores will not be available inside Docker containers until [WebGPU is supported by Docker](webgpu.md) later in 2024.
 * Windows and Linux with Nvidia GPU: You will need to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) for Docker.
-In the instructions below, replace the `latest` tag with `cuda12` or `cuda11` to use take advantage of the GPU.
+In the instructions below, replace the `latest` tag with `cuda12` or `cuda11`, and add the `--device nvidia.com/gpu=all` flag, to use take advantage of the GPU.
 If you need to build the images yourself, replace `Dockerfile` with `Dockerfile.cuda12` or `Dockerfile.cuda11`.

 ## Quick start